KimB81/CI-MS1-Project/README.md

     - I used the [GitHub Guide for Mastering Markdown](https://guides.github.com/features/mastering-markdown/) to help with the formatting of this README.md.
     - I used the [BootStrap Documentation](https://getbootstrap.com/docs/5.1/getting-started/introduction/) to help with the creation of this website.
 - ___Content___
-    - Here I will credit any third party content I use for Krazy Kanines.
+    - I did not utilise any third party content for this website.
 - ___Media___
     - _Hero Image:_ Anoir Chafik: https://unsplash.com/photos/2_3c4dIFYFU
     - _Splitter Image 1:_ Bharathi Kannan: https://unsplash.com/photos/rfL-thiRzDs